Have an Echo device? Amazon may help itself to your Wi-Fi - WTMJ

 DOES AMAZON HAVE BIGGER AMBITIONS?

-Amazon has explained Sidewalk in the context of consumer devices such as cameras and speakers.
+Amazon has explained Sidewalk in the context of consumer use.
 But it could also one day integrate the technology into its core business: delivering goods.

 For example, the company could embed tiny internet-connected devices into cardboard packages to help track them, said Clausen of École Polytechnique.